noahmazer/websiteV2/content/blog/Los-KGFC-La-Novia.md

 She walks between cars
 as if the world had already ended
 bidi bidi
-and she were wandering the ruins with a shotgun
+and she were stalking the ruins with a shotgun
 bom bom.